sj-piano/ethereum-smart-contract-toolset/README.md

 You'll need some SepoliaETH to use on the Sepolia Testnet.
 In your Metamask wallet, create a dedicated "Test" account.
 Switch to "Sepolia test network".
 Copy the address.
 Go to a Sepolia testnet faucet (e.g. this [PoW faucet](https://sepolia-faucet.pk910.de)) and get some SepoliaETH.
 Set the destination address to be your Metamask test address.

-Create a new private key and store it in the `my-data` directory:
+Create a new private key and store it in the `user-data` directory:
-`npm exec -- ts-node scripts/create-private-key.ts > my-data/sepolia-testnet-private-key.txt`
+`npm exec -- ts-node scripts/create-private-key.ts > user-data/sepolia-testnet-private-key.txt`

 Display the private key:
-`cat my-data/sepolia-testnet-private-key.txt`
+`cat user-data/sepolia-testnet-private-key.txt`

 Store it in the `user-config.env` file as `SEPOLIA_TESTNET_PRIVATE_KEY`.

-Derive an Ethereum address from the private key and store it in the `my-data` directory:
+Derive an Ethereum address from the private key and store it in the `user-data` directory:
-`cat my-data/sepolia-testnet-private-key.txt | npm exec -- ts-node scripts/derive-address.ts > my-data/sepolia-testnet-address.txt`
+`cat user-data/sepolia-testnet-private-key.txt | npm exec -- ts-node scripts/derive-address.ts > user-data/sepolia-testnet-address.txt`

 Display the address:
-`cat my-data/sepolia-testnet-address.txt`
+`cat user-data/sepolia-testnet-address.txt`

 Store it in the `user-config.env` file as `SEPOLIA_TESTNET_ADDRESS`.

 In Metamask, transfer a reasonable amount of SepoliaETH to this new address.

 See the balance of the address:
-`npm exec -- ts-node scripts/get-balance.ts --network=testnet --address-file my-data/sepolia-testnet-address.txt`
+`npm exec -- ts-node scripts/get-balance.ts --network=testnet --address-file user-data/sepolia-testnet-address.txt`

 If you wish to retrieve your SepoliaETH from the address created in a Sepolia testnet walkthrough (e.g. you want to transfer it back to your Metamask test account), you'll need to use a tool that can make the transfer (create, sign, broadcast, and track the transaction).
 Such a tool is not provided in this project.